pytorch/vision/docs/source/models.rst

     regnet_x_32gf = models.regnet_x_32gf(pretrained=True)

 Instancing a pre-trained model will download its weights to a cache directory.
-This directory can be set using the `TORCH_MODEL_ZOO` environment variable.
+This directory can be set using the `TORCH_HOME` environment variable.
 See :func:`torch.utils.model_zoo.load_url` for details.

 Some models use modules which have different training and evaluation